Mica Paris: Accolades

 In 2003, Paris was presented with the Gold Badge Award by the Ivors Academy for her special contribution to the British entertainment industry.
 In 2004 she was in the Top 10 list of the 100 Great Black Britons, which was compiled to celebrate the achievements and contributions made by the British Black community over the centuries.

 Paris was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to music, entertainment and charity.

 Personal life

-Paris has previously discussed being teased as a child for having the name "Michelle" due to the popularity of Susan Tully’s portrayal of Michelle Fowler in EastEnders, causing her to adopt the nickname, and later professional name, "Mica".
+Paris was born in Islington in North London, but moved to Brockley, South London, when she was nine.
+She has discussed being teased as a child for having the name "Michelle" due to the popularity of Susan Tully’s portrayal of Michelle Fowler in EastEnders, causing her to adopt the nickname, and later professional name, "Mica".

 Paris has two daughters, Monet (b.
-1991, with her former husband) and Russia-Mae (b.
+1991, with her former Irish husband) and Russia-Mae (b.
 June 2006, from her previous relationship with German film director Andreas Neumann).
+Paris is a close friend of American singer Chaka Khan.
+The two first met while both performing at the Royal Albert Hall, and Khan is godmother to Paris' eldest daughter.

 Paris' sister, Paula Wallen, was also a pop music singer, and she is the cousin of boxer Chris Eubank.
 Paris has been an ambassador of the Metropolitan Police's Operation Trident since 2001, when her brother was shot dead while at work.